waltfy/waltfy.github.io/_posts/5-reasons-to-use-react.md

 {{{
-  "title" : "My Case for React",
+  "title" : "5 Reasons to Use React",
   "category" : "Blogging Javascript",
   "date" : "1-10-2014"
 }}}